Stress Urinary Incontinence Specialist

 - Avoid activities that cause leakage.

-Pelvic Floor Physical Therapy: Most women find that doing pelvic floor muscle exercises (Kegels) help improve symptoms.
+Most women find that doing pelvic floor muscle exercises (Kegels) help improve symptoms.
 There are several techniques that can be used to maximize the effects of the exercises including using a specialized pelvic floor physical therapist, using vaginal weights, or using specialized instruments that deliver a light electrical stimulation to engage these muscles.
 It may take 3-6 months of regular pelvic floor exercises to see a difference.

-Vaginal Support devices: There are two types of devices that can be used to reduce urinary leakage.
+There are two types of devices that can be used to reduce urinary leakage.
 Both of these devices should push the urethra close to help control leakage.
 Some women wear a pessary only when they exercise.
 Others leave it in all the time.

-What are the surgical treatments of stress urinary incontinence?
+What are the surgical treatments of Stress Urinary Incontinence?

 Surgery addresses the weakened support around the urethra.
 There are several different surgeries that Dr. Stone performs including mid-urethral slings, Burch Procedures, and pubovaginal (fascial) slings.
 Surgery is typically low risk and very successful.